-- 4.14.
-Warehousing and storage or other employment activities that generate frequent vehicle movements to and from the site/premises (excluding retail warehousing or any type of retail activity), will be encouraged to locate within the main industrial areas that are adjacent to the Strategic Road Network and have good vehicular access to the site. - 4.15.
+- 4.11.
+Merton and the other boroughs in south London are categorised as 'restricted transfer of industrial land' in the London Plan.
+This is due to the fairly high levels of demand, high occupancy and high rental values of properties and sites located within designated employment sites across South London.
+Merton's Economic and Employment Land Study (2010) supports the protection of designated employment sites to operate in their continued use(s) and forecasted need for small modern industrial units up to 2026. - 4.12.
+The council will support proposals for research and development (B1 [b] Use Class), light industrial (B1[c] Use Class), manufacturing (B2 Use Class) and storage and distribution (B8 Use Class) within the designated industrial areas. - 4.13.
+Warehousing and storage or other employment activities that generate frequent vehicle movements to and from the site/premises (excluding retail warehousing or any type of retail activity), will be encouraged to locate within the main industrial areas that are adjacent to the Strategic Road Network and have good vehicular access to the site. - 4.14.
 In designated industrial areas in Merton, higher density trip-generating developments such as offices (B1 [a] Use Class) can interfere with the operations of surrounding businesses through increased traffic congestion, parking and pedestrian movements.
-Planning permission will not be granted for the development of offices in the designated industrial areas unless these are ancillary to the principle use of the premises or site. - 4.16.
+Planning permission will not be granted for the development of offices in the designated industrial areas unless these are ancillary to the principle use of the premises or site. - 4.15.
 Proposals for new development or change of use should be compatible with the amenity of neighbouring occupiers of buildings.
 If proposals are likely to conflict with the successful operation of existing businesses nearby or detrimentally harm the amenities of occupants of neighbouring buildings, planning permission will not be granted.
 Mitigation measures through design conditions or planning obligations may be sought to improve site access or minimise disruption to neighbouring businesses where necessary.

-4.17.
-The council will undertake research regularly to monitor the provision of offices and other types of employment made provided against the needs of the local economy.
+4.16.
+The council will undertake research regularly to monitor the provision of offices and other types of employment provided against the needs of the local economy.

-DM E2: Offices in town and local centres
+DM E2 Offices in town centres